-Docker is a platform which allows some application and all its dependencies to be packed in a container, shipped within this monolithic bundle and then deployed on any other machine with no fear that some dependency would be missing or not compatible with the new host.
+Docker is a platform which allows an application and all its dependencies to be packed in an image, shipped within this monolithic bundle and then deployed on any other machine with no fear that some dependency would be missing or not being compatible with the new host.
+Running version of the image is called a container.

 Here are some terms: